Rights group questions Lockerbie suspect’s extradition

 Pan Am Flight 103 exploded over Lockerbie less than an hour after takeoff from London on Dec.
 21, 1988.
 Of those killed on the flight, 190 were American citizens.

-A breakthrough in the decades-long investigation came in 2017 when the U.S. Justice Department received a copy of an interview that Mas’ud, a former explosives expert with Libya’s intelligence services, had given to the North African country’s law enforcement in 2012, while in custody following the collapse of Col. Moammar Gadhafi’s decades-long rule.
+A breakthrough in the decades-long investigation came in 2017 when the U.S. Justice Department received a copy of an interview that Mas’ud, a former explosives expert with Libya’s intelligence services, had given to the North African country’s law enforcement in 2012, while in custody following the collapse of Moammar Gadhafi’s decades-long rule.

 Libya has been torn by civil war since a NATO-backed uprising toppled and killed Gadhafi in 2011.
 The North African country is divided between Dbeibah’s government and a rival government based in eastern Libya headed by Prime Minister Fathi Bashagha.